pubmob-com/pubmob/_pubs/jwgrenning.md

 languages: [C,C++]
 calendar-app-id: JamesGrenning
 ---
-Your session with James will be laid-back but lively.
+Come and have some fun mobbing with James